 Community members and groups are invited to submit proposals on ways the community and the council, working together, can improve our city and district.

 Community members and groups are often best-placed to know their needs and opportunities and to take a lead role in projects.
 We have many examples of communities successfully leading the way in our district.
 Initiatives most likely to gain support are expected to come from groups with the expertise and passion for an idea or an issue which they can take a lead role in.

 This process provides a way for communities to introduce their ideas to the council, help communities navigate local government ways of working and deliver positive outcomes for Whanganui through effective partnership.
 Working in this way helps attract multiple sources of funding, effort and expertise for delivering community projects faster and more effectively.

-It will also assist the council to prioritise projects across the next 10 years, addressing the greatest needs within the funding available.
-Projects will follow a transparent process and receive due consideration, but there can be no guarantee of inclusion in the Long-Term Plan.
+It will also assist the council to prioritise projects, addressing the greatest needs within the funding available.
+Projects will follow a transparent process and receive due consideration.

 How to start